 Unique experiences to book in the Pyrenees

 There are a few unique experiences you can book in the Spanish Pyrenees in advance: Via Ferrata K3.
 Climbing ExperiencePyrenees Paragliding ExperienceOrdesa National Park Guided Snowshoeing Tour, and Hot Air Balloon Ride and Breakfast over the Volcanoes of la Garrotxa.
+Also, you can read more about my hiking essentials in this post.

 Weekend in the mountains: Exploring the Pyrenees of Catalonia